BRIGHTON'S UNDERGROUND TECHNO AND ELECTRONICA RECORD LABEL

 Track 1 - Drone Peak

 This is a compositionally advanced track.
 Drone Peak implements a set of drone motifs all of which were extracted from the same original synthesis source.
-The track is split into 10 sections, each of which showcases a different motif, with each one first being dropped in the breakdown, and then continued with the beat.
 As you go deeper into this track it will become obvious that as the intensity grows, the final section is where the track name is derived from, where the feeling reaches “drone peak”.

 Track 2 – Machine Talk